New Zealand’s internet centre of gravity is shifting.

 That’s an interesting moment.
 Because if you extrapolate the graph data, it coincides with the time the two lines crossover.

 Southern Cross holds the fort

-Until then New Zealand will depend on Southern Cross Cable Network: a single cable network operating two links; one heading west, the other east.
+Until then New Zealand will depend on the Southern Cross Cable Network: a single cable network operating two links; one heading west, the other east.